 With back to school right around the corner, the real estate market is gearing back up for another busy season!
 Buyers throughout Maryland are still looking for homes (thanks to low inventory), which means you’re at a solid advantage when selling.
-If you know you want to list your property soon, taking these steps will ensure you get the most out of your investment.
+If you know you want to list your property soon, aside from hiring a reputable home inspection company, taking these steps will ensure you get the most out of your investment.

 Clean Up Outside